 Like the previous day, the Jenga towers were filled up rapidly with input from participants.
 Several issues emerged at central stage in the fast-paced conversation that followed.
-For example, participants highlighted the importance of the social bond between patients healthcare and professionals, expressing fears around the impact and telemedicine digital means could have in the patient-doctor relationship.
-The views expressed showed that while tools like online consultations useful are when accessing and delivering healthcare, the human contact between patient healthcare professionals and is highly valued by young people and should not be scrapped out.
+For example, participants highlighted the importance of the social bond between patients and healthcare professionals, expressing fears around the impact and telemedicine digital means could have in the patient-doctor relationship.
+The views expressed showed that while tools like online consultations useful are when accessing and delivering healthcare, the human contact between patient and healthcare professionals is highly valued by young people and should not be scrapped out.

 Attendees also raised concerns around cybersecurity, health data leakages and data ownership, which are crucial issues in a digitalised healthcare system, given the high sensitivity of health data.
-To this end, future EU frameworks on health data should ensure a strong safety net for patients, through tools that require informed consent and provide immediate and full access ownership of, their health data.
+To this end, future EU frameworks on health data should ensure a strong safety net for patients, through tools that require informed consent and provide immediate access to, and full ownership of, their health data.